 Selchae looked towards the curtained bed.
-"Isn't it your bed?"
+"Is it not your bed.
+Master Dalwhiel?"
 "It is."
 He nodded in the darkness.
 "Get undressed, and get in.
 I'll be back soon."
 He slipped out quietly, the door closing behind him.
-The cabin was dark and silent.
-After a long pause, she moved, uncoiling from the little settle and stretching, her hands brushing the deck above and the side of the ship.
+The cabin was dark and silent MERCHANT After a long pause, she moved, uncoiling from the little settle and stretching, her hands brushing the deck above and the side of the ship.
 Her shoulders moved in the darkness, a small shrug, and then she peeled the jerkin off over her head.
 Unconsciously, instinctively, she folded it carefully and laid it down where she had been sitting.
 Unconsciously, instinctively, she braided her long hair.
 Shivering, not from cold.
 Fumbling in the dark, she drew back the heavy curtain and climbed into the narrow bed, pushing herself back against the side of the ship to make room.
-"Master Dalwhiel?"
-"Selchae?"
-"Do you mean to sleep there?"
 A laugh in the darkness.
 "The bed is narrow."
 "It is.
-But I thought ... " "That I meant to force you?"
+But I had presumed..."
+"That I meant to force you?"
 "Well... you bought me."
 "I did.
 As I told you, I do not know what I shall do.
 I shall not force you tonight, at least.
 Sleep."
 Bodies shifted in the darkness; beyond the window, an oystercatcher flew past, piping.
 "Whether you force me or not, people will believe that you have done so."
 Her voice was quieter.
 "Yes," he acknowledged.
-"Probably."
+"Probably.
+And yes, I do intend that." [&]quot;Master Dalwhiel?" [&]quot;Selchae?" [&]quot;Do you mean to sleep there?"
 "Is that my punishment?
 For my behaviour in the spring, I mean?"
 "Do not provoke me, girl."
 He shifted again.
 "This floor is hard."
 "Yes," she said, more quietly still.
 "If I am your slave, is it not more proper that I should sleep on the floor and that you should have the bed?"
 "You are not my slave, seal girl.
 Not yet."
-ADJUSTMENTS Adjustments Swords hissed together.
-It surprised Selchae that they practiced with steel blades - blunt ones, to be sure - rather than the wooden sparring blades she'd watched her brother practice with.
+Adjustments Swords hissed together.
+It surprised Selchae that they practised with steel blades - blunt ones, to be sure - rather than the wooden sparring blades she'd watched her brother practice with.
 The ferocity of them surprised her.
 The movement - the quick twisting of bodies, advances, retreats - the rapid pad of feet punctuating the hiss and scrape of metal - surprised her.
 This wasn't how she had seen men fight before.
 They were skilled, these three - very skilled.
 Tchikharn, of course - she expected Tchikharn to be skilled, he had been a soldier and a caravan guard.
-And Karakhan - well, he too was northern and foreign, who knew what skills such a man might have.
-But Dalwhiel?
+And Karakhan - well, he too was northern and foreign, who knew what skills such a man might have But Dalwhiel?
 Tchikharn sat beside her now, on the break of the afterdeck, resting from a bout with Dalwhiel, critically watching the younger men duelling in the well of the ship.
-"They're good," she said to him, the surprise in her voice apparent.
+"They fence well indeed," she said to him, the surprise in her voice apparent.

 He smiled, not taking his eyes off them.
 "Of course they're good, Princess.
 I trained them."
-"But why?
-I mean, they're just merchants ... " Now he glanced at her, quickly.
+"But for what need?
+Are they not in truth simply merchants?"
+Now he glanced at her, quickly.